Skarlso/blogsource/content/blog/2019-10-15-kubernetes-cluster-part2.md

 ### Config

-First off, Prometheus Server config.
-It's massive.
+Prometheus Server config is massive.
 I don't expect you to pick up on everything in this thing, but I would encourage you to at least try to find out what these setting do...
-Our config yaml file contains the configuration file for Prometheus which will be put into the right place.
-It's called `prometheus.yml`. **Notice** the missing `a`.
+Our config yaml file contains the configuration file for Prometheus which we'll later set up via a command line argument.
+It's called `prometheus.yml`.

 ~~~yaml
 apiVersion: v1